-Where appropriate draw up financial procedures (subject to these Financial Regulations) to apply specifically to the Office of the Police and Crime Commissioner.
+- Where appropriate draw up financial procedures (subject to these Financial Regulations) to apply specifically to the Office of the Police and Crime Commissioner. - The Commissioner may appoint a Deputy Police & Crime Commissioner who may exercise some of the functions of the Commissioner as determined by the Scheme of Governance.

-A2 THE ROLE OF THE CC
+A3 THE ROLE OF THE CC

-The role and responsibilities of the CC in relation to financial management include to:

-- 20. Appoint a Chief Finance Officer to be responsible for the proper administration of the Chief Constable's financial affairs. - 21.
-Ensure overall financial management of the Force and report financial management issues and implications to the PCC. - 22.
-The CC shall prepare Financial Regulations for the Force, in consultation with CC CFO (in liaison with the PCC CFO).
+- 3.1 The role and responsibilities of the CC in relation to financial management include to: - The Chief Constable shall appoint a Chief Finance Officer to be responsible for the proper administration of the Chief Constable's financial affairs. - Ensure overall financial management of the Force and report financial management issues and implications to the PCC. - The CC shall prepare Financial Regulations for the Force, in consultation with CC CFO (in liaison with the PCC CFO).
 The CC shall ensure that all employees are made aware of the existence of these Regulations and are given access to them.
-Where appropriate, training shall be provided to ensure that the Regulations can be complied with. - 23.
-Comply with financial policies and procedures for use by the Force including the Scheme of Delegation, ensuring that officers and staff comply with them and with the Force's own Financial Regulations. - 24.
-Draw up financial policies and financial instructions in consultation with the CC CFO (in liaison with the PCC CFO), who must be satisfied that they provide for effective managerial control and review. - 25.
-Exercise delegated financial responsibilities and assume, with his staff, as much day-to-day responsibility for financial management of the Force as possible within the framework of the agreed budget and rules of virement. - 26.
-Seek approval from the Commissioner when he intends to make significant change of policy or seeks to move significant sums, in accordance with agreed virement rules, of their budget. - 27.
-Ensure the provision of professional advice to the PCC.
+Where appropriate, training shall be provided to ensure that the Regulations can be complied with. - Comply with financial policies and procedures for use by the Force including the Scheme of Delegation, ensuring that officers and staff comply with them and with the Force's own Financial Regulations. - Draw up financial policies and financial instructions in consultation with the CC CFO (in liaison with the PCC CFO), who must be satisfied that they provide for effective managerial control and review. - Exercise delegated financial responsibilities and assume, with his staff, as much day-to-day responsibility for financial management of the Force as possible within the framework of the agreed budget and rules of virement. - Seek approval from the Commissioner when he intends to make significant change of policy or seeks to move significant sums, in accordance with agreed virement rules, of their budget - Ensure the provision of professional advice to the PCC.

-- 28. Ensure proper financial management of resources allocated to him/her through the budget or arising from income generated by activities within the operational area, including control of officers, staff, security, custody and the management and safeguarding of assets.
-Ensure all resources are used efficiently and effectively. - 29.
-Where consented by the PCC, responsible for the management of property and contracts. - 30.
-Advise the PCC on financial propriety for areas under his/her control.
+- Ensure proper financial management of resources allocated to him/her through the budget or arising from income generated by activities within the operational area, including control of officers, staff, security, custody and the management and safeguarding of assets.
+Ensure all resources are used efficiently and effectively. - Where delegated by the PCC administer property and contracts. - Advise the PCC on financial propriety for areas under his/her control.

-A3 THE ROLE OF THE JOINT INDEPENDENT AUDIT COMMITTEE (JIAC)
+A4 THE ROLE OF THE AUDIT COMMITTEE

-- 31. The Home Office Financial Management Code of Practice states that the Commissioner and Chief Constable should establish an independent audit committee.
+- 4.1.
+The Home Office Financial Management Code of Practice states that the Commissioner and Chief Constable should establish an independent audit committee.
 The code recommends this be a combined body which will consider the internal and external audit reports of both the Commissioner and the Chief Constable.
 This committee will advise the Commissioner and the Chief Constable according to good governance principles and will embrace appropriate risk management arrangements in accordance with proper practices.
-In establishing the Audit Panel the Commissioner and Chief Constable shall have regard to CIPFA Guidance on Audit Committees. - 32.
-JIAC shall comprise of no fewer than three and no more than five members who are independent of the Commissioner and the Force. - 33.
-The Audit Committee shall establish formal terms of reference, covering its core functions, which shall be formally adopted and reviewed on an annual basis - 34.
-The Commissioner and Chief Constable shall be represented at all meetings of the Audit Committee. - 35.
+In establishing the Audit Panel the Commissioner and Chief Constable shall have regard to CIPFA Guidance on Audit Committees. - 4.2.
+The Audit Committee shall comprise of no fewer than three and no more than five members who are independent of the Commissioner and the Force. - 4.3.
+The Audit Committee shall establish formal terms of reference, covering its core functions, which shall be formally adopted and reviewed on an annual basis - 4.4.
+The Commissioner and Chief Constable shall be represented at all meetings of the Audit Committee. - 4.5.
 The terms of reference for the Audit Committee cover requirements in relation to Internal and External Audit appointments, plans and reports, HMIC reports, risk management, VFM, governance, annual accounts and related reports.

-A4 THE ROLE OF STATUTORY OFFICERS:
+A5 THE ROLE OF STATUTORY OFFICERS